• Skip to main content

 Winter fishing on the San Juan River, Pagosa Springs, CO.
 Photo by: Scrubhiker

-Best known for its impressive collection of hot springs, Pagosa Springs is a natural gem nestled within the beauty of the San Juan Mountain Range.
-When visiting Pagosa Springs, outdoor adventures abound with the San Juan River and 2.5 million acres of National Forest at your doorstep.
+Best known for its impressive collection of hot springs, Pagosa Springs is a gem for things to do nestled within the beauty of the San Juan Mountain Range.
+When visiting the Archuleta County Seat, outdoor adventures abound with the San Juan River and 2.5 million acres of National Forest at your doorstep.

 image of the great pagosa hot springs